ASTR 1210 (O'Connell) Study Guide

 - See the atmospheric profile chart at right:

-- There are remarkable differences from Earth's atmosphere
+- There are other remarkable differences from Earth's atmosphere

 - Temperatures and pressures like those at Earth's surface occur at